Our Test Prep Services

 The PSAT is separate from the SAT/ACT choice.
 It is taken earlier — typically in 10th or 11th grade — and serves two purposes: it is an early performance indicator, and high scores qualify students for National Merit recognition.
 PSAT preparation is worthwhile independent of which test your student ultimately takes.

 SAT, ACT, or PSAT — not sure where to start?
-The free trial session includes a diagnostic that identifies the right test and the right approach for your student — no commitment required.
+Our free trial session includes a diagnostic that identifies the right test and the right approach for your student — no commitment required.